-PhotoShelter supports all major image formats including JPG, TIFF, RAW, PSD, DNG, and PDF.
+PhotoShelter supports all major image formats including JPG, TIFF, raw files, PSD, DNG, SVG, and PDF.
 When you upload images into your PhotoShelter Image Browser, you are essentially placing them in your own geographically redundant archive.
 This means you'll have direct access to them any place, any time (as long as you have an internet connection).
-We recommend always uploading your highest quality images so you can rest assured they're safe and secure.
+We recommend uploading your highest quality images so you can rest assured they're safe and secure.

 - The most common file format stored in PhotoShelter is JPG.
-The relatively small file size (compared to TIF or RAW) makes it ideal for online storage, and most clients expect JPG files.
+The relatively small file size (compared to TIFF or raw) makes it ideal for online storage, and most clients expect JPG files.

 - You can store raw files for archive use, but they are not ideal for printing or delivery.
 Raw files are unprocessed and we are not guaranteed to convert them correctly, so the colors will likely be off.
 PhotoShelter uses the camera's generic profile as a reference to convert it to sRGB to display on your website.
 PhotoShelter does not associate files together that have the same name but different extensions.
 Also, keep in mind that raw files themselves do not store metadata and therefore any IPTC metadata you apply to your raw files in PhotoShelter will not be applied when the raw file is downloaded by you or a client.

-- Like RAW files, there are complications with delivery.
-If you deliver them in JPG format, however, the files will be converted and delivered without any edits you may have made as this is not possible in our present conversion process.
-We recommend using DNGs strictly for archival.
+- Like raw files, there are complications with DNG delivery.
+If you deliver them in JPG format, the files will be converted and delivered without any edits you may have made.
+We recommend using DNGs strictly for archival purposes.

 Size & Resolution